Nexus degree: History

 The nexus degree was developed as part of the University System of Georgia's College 2025 initiative.
 The initiative was launched in 2017 by USG chancellor Steve Wrigley.
-The goal of the initiative was to create a plan to address concerns about the costs and quality of higher education as well as how well a college education prepares students for the modern workforce.
+The goal of the initiative was to create a plan to address concerns about the costs and quality of higher education as well as how well a college education prepares students for the workforce.
 The solutions explored by the College 2025 initiative were based on the research of USG chief academic officer Dr. Tristan Denley.
 To develop the new degree, the USG consulted and collaborated with university representatives, employers, and other stakeholders.

 In 2018, Albany State University and Columbus State University were approved to become the first two schools in Georgia to offer the new degree type.
 Columbus State University began offering nexus degrees in Film Production and the Cybersecurity of Financial Technology beginning in January 2020.
 Columbus State awarded the first nexus degrees in December 2020 to two film production graduates.

 In 2021, Georgia Gwinnett College offered its first nexus degree in professional sound design for film and television, and in 2022, expanded its nexus degree offerings to add motion picture set lighting, production design, production for film and television, and professional editing in film and television.